josesuarez-accenture/openathon-angular/openathon_day/task01-ReactiveForms/README.md

 2 - As we have already created the addEditForm (as a FormGroup type) in the add-edit-event.component.ts, we can make some changes now in the add-edit-event.componet.html.
 First, we need to tell the form to not validate the fields with the *novalidate* attribute.
 Also we can remove the *#fform="ngForm"* attribute.
 In addition, for each input we have the attribute *formControlName* which is linked with the form property defined in the controller.
 Remove the *required* attribute for the inputs (if any) in add-edit-event.component.html, as we are going to manage this in a different way.

 3 - Going back to our add-edit-event.component.ts controller.
 Do you remember that we have the *createForm()* method?.
-In this method we were creating the form and adding default values to the properties (regarding if we were editing an event or adding a new one).
+In this method, we were creating the form and adding default values to the properties (regarding if we were editing an event or adding a new one).
 At this point, we are going to add the form validations.
-Follow this <a target="_blank" href="https://angular.io/guide/reactive-forms#simple-form-validation">simple form validation example </a> and implement the following requirementes for the *add-edit-event form* .
+Follow this <a target="_blank" href="https://angular.io/guide/reactive-forms#simple-form-validation">simple form validation example </a> and implement the following requirements for the *add-edit-event form* .

     Requirements:
     * Title must be required.
     * Location must be required; with a minimum of 2 characters and a maximum of 25 characters.
     * Date must be required.
     * Description must be required; with a minimum of 10 characters and a maximum of 400 characters.